 - 6.1 The estimated value of a contract shall be assessed in accordance with Regulation 6 of the Regulations. - 6.2 The relevant values and the associated tendering procedure that must be applied are detailed in Table below.
-These values are inclusive exclusive of VAT and relate to the full potential life of the contract (i.e. including possible extension periods).
-The values were published updated in 2021 and are subject to review every 2 years in accordance with the Rregulations.
+These values are inclusive of VAT and relate to the full potential life of the contract (i.e. including possible extension periods).
+The values were updated in 2021 and are subject to review every 2 years in accordance with the Regulations.

-Tender Procedure Works Services Supplies FTS Procedure - Standing Order 7 £4,000,0015,336,937 and above £ 150,001 213,477 and above £213150,001,477 and above Below FTS but with mandatory advertising - Standing Order 8 Between £50,00160,001 and £45,336,936 million Between £25,00430,001 and £150,000213,476 Between £25,00130,001 and £150,000213,476 Advertising not mandatory - £ 6 50,000 or less £ 30 25,000 or £2530,000 or Standing Order 9 [£50,000 excl VAT] [£25,000 excl VAT] [£25,000 excl VAT]
+Tender Procedure Works Services Supplies FTS Procedure - £5,336,937 and £213,477 and £213,477 and Standing Order 7 above above above Below FTS but with mandatory advertising - Standing Order 8 Between £60,001 and £5,336,936 Between £30,001 and £213,476 Between £30,001 and £213,476 Advertising not £60,000 or less £30,000 or less £30,000 or less mandatory - Standing Order 9 [£50,000 excl VAT] [£25,000 excl VAT] [£25,000 excl VAT]

-- 6.2 The estimated value of a contract shall be assessed in accordance with Regulation 8 of the Regulations. - 6.3 The disaggregation of a single requirement to circumvent or avoid the requirements of these contract Standing Orders or any legal requirement is expressly prohibited. - 7.
-FTS Procedure: Works contracts of £5,336,937 4,000,001 and above and Services/supplies Contracts of £213,477 450,001 and above. - 7.1 This Contract Standing Order shall, together with the procedures detailed in the General Tender Procedures section below, apply to Works contracts with an estimated value of £5,336,937 4,000,001 and above and Services and Supplies Contracts with a value of £213,477,150,001 or above. - 7.2 All contracts to which this Standing Order applies shall be conducted in accordance with the Open, Restricted, Negotiated or Competitive Dialogue Procedures as detailed in the Regulations Where any procurement activity is related to continued participation in European Social Fund or European Regional Development Fund programmes, these remain subject to EU legislation.
-As of 31st December 2020, these
+- 6.3 The disaggregation of a single requirement to circumvent or avoid the requirements of these contract Standing Orders or any legal requirement is expressly prohibited. - 7.
+FTS Procedure: Works contracts of £5,336,937 and above and Services/supplies Contracts of £213,477 and above. - 7.1 This Contract Standing Order shall, together with the procedures detailed in the General Tender Procedures section below, apply to Works contracts with an estimated value of £5,336,937 and above and Services and Supplies Contracts with a value of £213,477 or above. - 7.2 All contracts to which this Standing Order applies shall be conducted in accordance with the Open, Restricted, Negotiated or Competitive Dialogue Procedures as detailed in the Regulations Where any procurement activity is related to continued participation in European Social Fund or European Regional Development Fund programmes, these remain subject to EU legislation.
+As of 31st December 2020, these procurement activities must follow the obligations set out on Public Contracts Scotland and all information related to European Funding completed. - 7.3 All tenders shall be submitted electronically, except as set out below at 10.1.